 - set out a strategy to identify and articulate all potential barriers that may lead a learner to underperform or leave early

 - design differentiated support strategies to enable all learners to achieve outstanding outcomes

-- write low-level and high-level learning outcomes
+- write learning outcomes that avoid the common errors

 - set out the indicators and strategy they will use to evaluate the extent to which learning barriers are being removed.

 - For an overview of feedback on this session, please click here.